KiboOst/php-devoloDHC/README.md

 - PHP5+
 - cURL

-Can be installed on your lan, but at least first time the api will need external access to gather authortization stuff from www.mydevolo.com.
+You can use this API on your lan (easyphp, Synology DSM, etc), but at least first time the api will need external access to gather authortization stuff from www.mydevolo.com.
 Can be installed on your external domain, but the api need access to your Devolo Home Control box.
 Can be done throw NAT/PAT with a dyndns.
 In this case, specify the url as $localIP.

 ##How-to
+- Get class/phpDevoloAPI.php and put it on your server

-Include phpDevoloAPI.php in your script.
+- Include phpDevoloAPI.php in your script.
+- That's all!

 First time execution:
 The api will first request some authorization data from www.mydevolo.com.